 “Our latest iteration reflects changes in the workplace,” Goodman says.
 “In the past, you were expected to work in a single cubicle or desk all day.
-Now we say that your desk is your home base but you’re free to wander and the find the place that fits the task.”
+Now we say that your desk is your home base but you’re free to wander and find the place that fits the task.”

 The unique office setup is just one way that Goodman has positioned himself as a leader in the Arizona conscious capitalism movement, a philosophy urging businesses to consider their decision’s impact on their employees, customers, and the surrounding community.

 Since pivoting the company toward conscious capitalism, Goodman has helped introduce a flurry of charitable giving, aid to nonprofits and programs that aim to lift the Arizona community.
 The approach has earned him plaudits, such as the 2012 Impact Company of the Year Award and the 2013 Better Business Bureau Ethics Award, along with being named to the 500 Game Changers list, which highlights 500 companies around the world using business as a force for social change.

 Starting with the company’s founding in 1931 by Edward and Anna Goodman, Adam says that the business always had a reputation for philanthropy.
 But it wasn’t until the early 2000s that Goodman decided to officially focus on their community impact.

 “The sense of community was always there, it’s part of our DNA,” Goodman says.
 “But we hadn’t yet articulated its purpose.”